Acumatica/Acumatica-eSign/README.md

 eSign for Acumatica Cloud ERP
 ==================================
-This is a unified eSignature integration for Acumatica Cloud ERP that supports DocuSign and Adobe Sign.
+This is a unified eSignature integration for Acumatica Cloud ERP that supports Adobe Sign and DocuSign.

 With the eSign integration for Acumatica Cloud ERP, users can:
 -	Create envelopes and prepare documents for signing